arunarn2/StructuredSelfAttentionTensorflow/README.md

 # Structured Self Attention - Tensorflow implementation
-This repository contains the Tensorflow implementation for the paper [A Structured Self-Attentive Sentence Embedding](https://arxiv.org/abs/1703.03130, published in ICLR 2017
+This repository contains the Tensorflow implementation for the paper [A Structured Self-Attentive Sentence Embedding](https://arxiv.org/abs/1703.03130) in tensorflow.

 ## Dataset
 - Binary classification on the IMDB Dataset from Keras